-Note: The TOE can be delivered without the RSA2048 library or/and the ECC library.
-In this case the TOE does not provide the additional specific security functionality Rivest-Shamir-Adleman Cryptography (RSA) or/and Elliptic Curve Cryptography (ECC).
+Note: The TOE can be delivered without a specific library.
+In this case the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) or/and Elliptic Curve Cryptography (EC) or/and SHA-2.

 2.2.2.1 Interfaces of the TOE